ganeti/ganeti/doc/index.rst

 Developing Ganeti
 +++++++++++++++++

-There are a few useful documents for developers who want to modify Ganeti:
+There are a few documents particularly useful for developers who want to modify Ganeti:

-- :doc:`locking`: Describes Ganeti's locking strategy and, in particular, lock order dependencies.
+- :doc:`locking`: Describes Ganeti's locking strategy and lock order dependencies.
 - :doc:`devnotes`: Details build dependencies and other useful development-related information.

 Implemented designs
 -------------------

 Before actual implementation, all Ganeti features are described in a design document.
 Designs fall into two categories: released versions and draft versions (which are either incomplete or not implemented).

 .. toctree::
    :maxdepth: 1